LydiaUwU/Second-Year-Notes/Discrete Mathematics/3 Set Theory.md

 - Misleading if sets are in some non standard configuration.
 - Not helpful if a lot of sets are involved.
 - Not helpful if sets are infinite or have some peculiar structure.

+## Properties of Set Operations
+### Commutativity
+Intersection and Union are commutative.

+### Associativity
+Intersection and Union are associative.

+### Additional Properties
+- Distributivity
+- De Morgan Laws
+- Involutivity of the Compliment
+- Transitivity of Inclusion
+- Criterion for proving equality of sets.
+- Criterion for probing non-equality of sets.

+An involution is a map such that applying it twice gives the identity.